How to Decorate a Lazy Susan from the Dollar Spot

 Can you walk by the Dollar Spot without making a sweep for something you can’t live without?

 I can’t.
-That’s how I found a wood Lazy Susan.
+That’s how I found a wood lazy Susan.
 My DIY brain immediately clicked into create mode.

 By the time I returned home (My Target is 5 minutes away.), I knew exactly how I was going to decorate this Dollar Spot Lazy Susan.